Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

    - https://code.jquery.com/jquery-3.1.0.js
 2. Create a `script.js` file and include this as the `src` in a second `<script>` tag in your `index.html` file.
     - Make sure that you load jQuery prior to your own JavaScript file
-3. Now we will alter the HTML for this Feature Set.
+3. Alter the HTML for this Feature Set.
-    - Begin by commenting out all of your card divs except the first one
+    - Begin by commenting out all of your card divs except the first one.
-    - On that first card div that you did not comment out
+    - On that first card div that you did not comment out.
-      - add the card back image to the first child div as a background image
+      - Add the card back image to the first child div as a background image.
-      - add an instructor image to the second child div as a background image
+      - Add an instructor image to the second child div as a background image.
-4. Now that the HTML is prepared, use jQuery to select your single card
+4. Now that the HTML is prepared, use jQuery to select your single card.
-    - Add a clickhandler to that card
+    - Add a click handler to that card.
-    - The clickhandler will call a function called `handleCardClick`
+    - This click handler will call a function called `handleCardClick`.
-5. Now, declare the function your click handler will call, `handleCardClick`
+5. Next, declare a function, `handleCardClick`
-    - This function will take a single parameter
+    - This function will take a single parameter:
-      - The parameter will be `event`
+      - The parameter will be named `event`.
-      - It will contain the `event` object that is passed forward by your click handler
+      - It will contain the `event` object that is passed forward by your click handler.
-      - The `event` object will contain the information you need to target specific cards
+      - The `event` object will contain the information you need to target specific cards.
-    - Initially, the function only needs to hide the first child div of the card you click on
+    - Initially, this function only needs to hide the first child div of the card you have clicked on.
       - Remember, that is where you added the card back image as a background image!
-      - Once the first child is hidden, the background image of the instructor you added to the second child should be revealed
+      - Once the first child is hidden, the background image of the instructor you added to the second child should be revealed.

-6. After you achieve "flipping the card"
+6. After you achieve "flipping the card":
-    - uncomment the next card
+    - Uncomment the next card
-    - add the background images as you did for the first card
+    - Add the background images as you did for the first card.
-    - make sure that clicking on the cards flips only the card you click on
+    - Make sure that clicking on the cards flips only the card you click on.
       - Remember the `event` object?
       - The data you need is in there!

 ### Design Docs

 ![gif of card flip](../feature-gifs/flip-one-card.gif)

 ### After Each Feature